 Still others may be called to work directly with the consecrated members of the COLW in works such as spiritual accompaniment, giving retreats, youth work, supporting families and many other works of the apostolate, according to each one’s gifts and calling.

 Currently our active apostolate involves:

-- Offering hospitality at Walsingham, our spiritual home, by Running Dowry House retreat for the Catholic National Shrine of Our Lady and welcoming pilgrims at the Basilica.
+- Offering hospitality at our main base , House of the Divine Will, in Dereham.
 Listening with Mary to the needs of others, we carry Jesus to each person we meet.
 Like Mary, we also look for Jesus in everyone, desiring him to grow in both them and us.
 As the Holy House stood empty but welcoming, so we try to be empty of self so as to welcome and see the needs of the other.

 - Working closely with the Bishop and according to Diocesan Vision Documents e.g. we are members of the Diocesan Vocations Team and the Commission for Marriage and Family Life.
-One of the sisters if Vicar for Female Religious.
+One of the sisters is Delegate for Female Religious.

 - Offering retreats, conferences and courses, especially related to the spirituality of Walsingham.

 - Exercising the ministry of spiritual accompaniment as “spiritual accompaniment must lead others ever closer to God, in whom we attain true freedom” (EG 170).
 Those who are called to this ministry are offered the training necessary to exercise it.